 It is easy to use and allows you to generate 3D building designs quickly, making it a handy architecture software tool to integrate into your workflow.
 It is also heavily used in Construction and Engineering.

 Building information modelling software.

-Part of a whole new generation of Autodesk products aimed specifically at architectural studios that handle complex projects and need BIM (Building Information Modelling), Revit not only enabled the design and modelling of a building but the coordination of multiple engineers collaborating on the same scheme.
+Part of a whole new generation of Autodesk products aimed specifically at architectural studios that handle complex projects and need BIM (Building Information Modelling), Revit not only enables the design and modelling of a building, but also the coordination of multiple engineers collaborating on the same scheme.

 This software is self-sufficient in terms of both 2-D and 3-D. It is an excellent work tool for large projects as it targets modelling, rendering and even 2-D construction documents.
 Instead of basic geometry, we are able to use actual walls, beams, columns and other building construction components.
-The best part about this complex software is that it is compatible with AutoCAD.
+One of the best things about this complex software is that it is also compatible with AutoCAD.
 Revit though not very economical but is the most interesting and gives the best outputs while working.
 Hence it should be on the checklist of all architects.

 Designers using Revit are working with objects, not a vector between two points, and that allows them to work quickly and with confidence.
 However, even if they both use a command-line interface, this isn’t like AutoCAD.
 And, those coming from that discipline might struggle initially with the transition.
 Once they’ve scaled the steep learning curve, Revit can offer a competitive edge over those that are just using traditional design applications.